Aliases for MAP3K11 Gene

 MAP3K11 (Mitogen-Activated Protein Kinase Kinase Kinase 11) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and MAPK signaling pathway.
-GO annotations related to this gene include protein homodimerization activity and protein serine/threonine kinase activity.
-An important paralog of this gene is MAP3K9.
+Among its related pathways are Negative regulation of MAPK pathway and Interleukin-3, 5 and GM-CSF signaling.
+GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
+An important paralog of this gene is KSR1.

 UniProtKB/Swiss-Prot for MAP3K11 Gene